 Large horses, whether they be draft crosses or something like a leggy Thoroughbred may not be the best horse for youngsters who might be intimidated by their size or have trouble handling, grooming and tacking up a horse much taller than themselves.

-Many new owners and riders are attracted to gaited breeds like Kentucky Mountain Horses and Icelandic Horses.
+Many new owners and riders are attracted to gaited breeds like Kentucky Mountain Horses, Missouri Fox Trotter Horses, and Icelandic Horses.
 These horses are bred for good temperaments and hardiness.
 But, again, much depends on individual temperament and training.
 Some people think because you don't have to learn to post the trot, that they are easier to the rider.
 This isn't really the case.
 They may be better for those riders who have back pain and knee trouble.

 If you have your heart set on owning a horse of a particular breed, you may have to search harder for the right individual.
 Suitable beginner horses of almost any breed exist, you may just have to look a bit further and try out more horses before you find just the right horse for you.